Alcoholic spirits measure

-Alcoholic spirits measures are instruments designed to measure exact amounts or shots of alcoholic spirits.
+An alcoholic spirits measure is an instrument designed to measure exact amounts or shots of alcoholic spirits.
+One of the benefits of alcoholic spirits measures is that they can help to control and monitor alcohol consumption and estimated blood alcohol content.

-The most common products used today to measure spirits are the thimble measure and the non-drip measure, often referred to as an optic.
-The terms Optic, Optic Pearl, OpticJade and OpticOpal are all trademarks of Gaskell & Chambers owned by the company IMI Cornelius (UK) Ltd, but the word “optic” has become synonymous with inverted or non-drip spirit measures.
-Other manufacturers, such as Beaumont TM, also supply this type of measuring device.
+The most common devices used today to measure spirits are the thimble measure (or jigger) and the non-drip measure (or optic).

+Types

-Optic measure
+Optic

 The optic or non-drip measure is mounted beneath an inverted spirit bottle, so that a pre-defined volume of the bottle's contents drains into the measure.
 Lifting a lever on the side of the measure first closes off the measure from the bottle, then dispenses the measured liquid into the glass or mixing vessel held underneath.
 This mechanism ensures that a correct spirit measure can be dispensed each time, as the inverted bottle allows the measure to be replenished in the optic after each shot has been dispensed.
 These types of measures are commonly used for highly demanded drinks in professional bar settings, and are often incorporated into visually-appealing machines that serve both functional and marketing purposes for the liquor being poured.
 Bottles are available to the trade with their labels affixed upside down so that they will be the right way up when mounted on the optic.

+The terms Optic, Optic Pearl, OpticJade and OpticOpal are all trademarks of Gaskell & Chambers owned by the company IMI Cornelius (UK) Ltd, but the word "optic" has become synonymous with inverted or non-drip spirit measures.
+Other manufacturers, such as Beaumont TM, also supply this type of measuring device.

-Thimble measure
+Thimble

 The thimble measure is a stainless steel vessel, like a shot glass, either with predefined measuring lines etched or stamped into the sides, or else pre-sized so that pouring up to the brim of the measure yields the correct volume.
 This second variation is commonly seen in a double-thimble or "hourglass" form, with two metal cups of different volumes (often in a 3:2 or 2:1 ratio, like a U.S. standard 1.5 fl oz "jigger" and 1 fl oz "pony", or UK standard 25/50mL or 35/70mL combos) spot-welded to each other at their relative bottom surfaces, possibly with a handle between them, allowing one unit to easily measure two common volumes.

 Thimble measures are popular for home use, as they allow a relatively untrained person to pour quickly and accurately from several bottles without risking cross-contamination between them, or requiring the purchase, use and cleaning of a pour spout for each bottle as would be seen in a professional bar.